 - 2 green chilies

 - ½ to 1 tsp. cumin (or jeera)

 - Ghee as needed (can use oil)

 - 1 tbsp. oil

-- Heat a greased tawa /non-stick pan, test by sprinkling little water.
+Heat a greased tawa or non-stick pan.
+Test by sprinkling little water.
 Water should sizzle rapidly.

-- Pour ghee on the edges, when they are cooked well, you can flip them to the other side and cook.
-If the dosa is fairly thin, you need not cook on the other side.
+Pour ghee on the edges.
+When the pesarattu is cooked well, you can flip to the other side and cook.
+If it is fairly thin, you need not cook on the other side.

-- You can sprinkle fried onions and chilies and fold it.
+You can sprinkle fried onions and chilies if you desire.
+Next fold it.

-- To make more, sprinkle little water on the pan, if it is very hot, let the water evaporate, then make the next one.
+To make the next pesarattu, sprinkle little water on the pan If it is very hot.
+Let the water evaporate, then make the next one.